 2. AAC (Advanced Audio Coding)

 AAC is a popular audio coding standard, specifically for lossy digital audio compression, and also the default format for Apple devices and a license-free preferred standard for YouTube and Sony Playstation.
 It is a successor to the popular audio format, MP3, and also a part of MPEG-2 and MPEG-4 specifications.
 Compared to MP3, AAC manages to achieve better audio quality at the same (or similar) bit rate than MP3.
 Most commonly, the bit rate includes 128kbps, 192kbps, or 256kbps.
 A trade-off with AAC for its better and improved audio quality (over MP3), is compatibility.
-As mentioned, the AAC format, unlike MP3 or SBC, is only supported on a handful of devices from select manufacturers.
+As mentioned, the AAC format, unlike the MP3 or SBC, is only supported on a handful of devices from select manufacturers.
 Due to this, a large demographic that uses other products, say Android (for instance), can not utilize the codec to its full potential.
 Thus, sacrificing some audio quality.

 LDAC is a popular codec standard developed by Sony and competes with the likes of aptX and LHDC.
 It is a lossy codec that uses the hybrid coding scheme to offer a more efficient audio compression, with up to 990kbps of bit rate at 96kHz.
 Since a lot of smartphones stream audio at 320kbps, users need to change it to a higher bit rate manually from the developer settings.
 Despite being Sony’s proprietary codec, starting Android Oreo, the LDAC codec has been included as a part of AOSP (Android Open Source Project) to allow other OEMs to integrate it on their devices and take advantage of the improved audio quality.

 Developed by Qualcomm, aptX is a family of codecs for digital audio compression that holds a wide range of advantages over some of the other codecs.
-The family includes aptX, aptX HD, aptX Live, Enhanced aptX, aptX Adaptive, and aptX Low Latency, with each some unique benefit over the other.
-Starting with the regular aptX, the codec offers 352kbps of bit rate at 48kHz sampling rate, whereas, the aptX HD has 576kbps with 48kHz.
+The family includes aptX, aptX HD, aptX Live, Enhanced aptX, aptX Adaptive, and aptX Low Latency, with each offering some unique benefit over the other.
+Starting with the regular aptX, the codec offers 352kbps of bit rate at 48kHz sampling rate, whereas, the aptX HD provides 576kbps with 48kHz.
 Among the different variants of aptX, the aptX Low Latency offers the lowest latency that sits at less than 40ms, making it one of the preferred choices when it comes to audio-video synchronization.